deveshm/connormcgarr.github.io/_posts/2019-01-13-examining-xfg.md

 > Note that you will need Microsoft Visual Studio 2019 Preview 16.5 or greater in order to follow along

 The above program essentially has a `main()` function that calls a user-defined function called `noCFG()`.
-However, instead of directly invoking the function in `main()`, the `noCFG()` function is firstly assigned to a function pointer called `void (*functionPointer)`.
+However, instead of being directly invoked in `main()`, the `noCFG()` function is firstly assigned to a function pointer called `void (*functionPointer)`.
 This function pointer is what will be technically invoked in `main()`.
 However, since this function pointer points to `noCFG()`, `noCFG()` will execute eventually.
 In the end, this whole program will simply just print "You don't have CFG enabled!
 Shame on you.
 Here is a random number: 10".

 However, that is not what is important.
 What is important is that this will create a control flow transfer, as the main function will perform a `call` to the function pointer `void (*functionPointer)`.
 Since this function pointer points to the`noCFG()` function, the `noCFG()` function is going to be executed.
 Let's compile this program, so we can view it in IDA.